 This way requires the student to provide certified documentary evidence that meet CASA requirements:

-– Completed or still attending secondary school education in Australia/NZ or other country in English medium (supporting documentation example: confirmation letter from school)
+– Completed or still attending secondary school education in Australia/New Zealand or other country in English medium (supporting documentation example: confirmation letter from school)

-– Worked three of the last five years in Australia/NZ or specified country (supporting documentation example: letter of confirmation from employer, group certificates)
+– Worked three of the last five years in Australia/New Zealand or specified country (supporting documentation example: letter of confirmation from employer, group certificates)

 – Met general English test criteria as outlined in CASR Part 61 Manual of Standard (IELTS, TOEIC-SP or TOEFL)